lyz-code/blue-book/docs/linux/hypothesis.md

 author: Lyz
 ---

+Note: Hypothesis is not ready to be self hosted.
+Use [Matrix highlight](matrix_highlight.md) instead.

 [Hypothesis](https://en.wikipedia.org/wiki/Hypothes.is) is an open-source software project that aims to collect comments about statements made in any web-accessible content, and filter and rank those comments to assess each